jalapic/hierformR/README.md

 The most useful function is `addstates`.
-This will take any winner-loser dataframe and add the id and class of the states:
+This will take any winner-loser dataframe and add the id and class of the states.
+Note - whilst the functions above work for directed networks of any size, this function is specifically for networks with four nodes:

 ```
 addstates(df)